ietf-teep/architecture/draft-ietf-teep-architecture.md

 conveyed by the attestation; however the assumptions are not conveyed within the attestation itself.

-The assumptions which may apply to an attestation have to do with the quality of the attestation and the quality and security provided by the TEE, the device, the manufacturer, or others invovled in the device or TEE ecosystem.
+The assumptions which may apply to an attestation have to do with the quality of the attestation and the quality and security provided by the TEE, the device, the manufacturer, or others involved in the device or TEE ecosystem.
 Some of the assumptions that might apply to an attestations include (this may not be a comprehensive list):
     - Assumptions regarding the security measures a manufacturer takes when provisioning keys into devices/TEEs;
-    - Assumption regarding what hardware and software components have access to the Attestation keys of the TEE;
+    - Assumptions regarding what hardware and software components have access to the Attestation keys of the TEE;
     - Assumptions related to the source or local verification of claims within an attestation prior to a TEE signing a set of claims;
     - Assumptions regarding the level of protection afforded to attestation keys against exfiltration, modification, and side channel attacks;
     - Assumptions regarding the limitations of use applied to TEE Attestation keys;